satadev/waliki/docs/acl.rst

           defaults permissions, so, you wouldn't need to set them.
           Check :confval:`WALIKI_ANONYMOUS_USER_PERMISSIONS` and :confval:`WALIKI_LOGGED_USER_PERMISSIONS` for further details.

-Then go to the admin an create the following rules:
+Then go to the admin and create the following rules:

 - One rule for the slug **intranet** with the permissions ``view_page``, ``add_page`` and ``change_page``.
 In "Apply to" select *Any authenticated user*